BrianSeong99/plonky3_fibonacci/README.md

 ## What is Plonky3 and How does it work?

-Plonky3 is a toolkit for implementing polynomial IOPs (PIOPs), such as PLONK and STARKs, allowing developers to configure a variety of to-spec implementations from a single ZK proving system.
+Plonky3 is a toolkit for implementing polynomial IOPs (PIOPs), such as STARKs, allowing developers to configure a variety of to-spec implementations from a single ZK proving system.

 Polygon Plonky3 supports several finite fields and hash functions.
 Currently, the only supported polynomial commitment scheme is FRI, but future releases will support several, including Brakedown.